Health Data and AI: Responsible Innovation, Ethics and Regulatory Strategies

 Learning Goals

-The course will provide participants with the latest insights in ethics and governance and equip them with the necessary competences, skills, tools, and critical understanding, enabling them to effectively address ethics and governance issues through their respective roles.
-By attending the “Health DARES” course, participants will be able to:
+The course provides participants with the latest insights in current developments and equip them with the necessary competences, skills, tools, critical understanding and practical approaches to effectively address ethics and governance issues through their respective roles.
+By attending the “Health DARES” course, participants are able to:

 Organisers